marie-lourdes/leperlier-marie-lourdes-API-Poseidon-P7/README.md

 ## Security
 1. Create user service to load user from  database and place in package com.nnk.springboot.services
 2. Add configuration class and place in package com.nnk.springboot.config

+### Running App
+Post installation of Java, Maven and Spring Tools 4, and BDD you will have to run app with your CLI or with dashboard of Spring Tools.
+ Then move the JAR  generated at root of project , Spring will  run with properties in folder /config for ENV "prod" and finally  run in you CLI: java -jar springboot-0.0.1 for app PROD

+Finally, you will be ready to  use webapp and request The link homepage  is :http://localhost:8080/home

+### MORE INFORMATIONS

+ For testing application use:
+`run as` , then, 'Maven test' for unit test and maven verify for integration test

+ For testing request:
+See the file of logging in folder log of project or use Postman after running application

+see folder /doc

+### Debugging
+ For debbuging
+Use  Maven CLI 'mvn test or mvn verify